niclaughter/Chiropractic/README.md

 - The naming convention will be `yourFirstName/branchType/branchName`
 - Be sure to use lower camel casing.
 The branch types will either be `bug`, `feature`, or `research`.
 - Also ensure your branch names are descriptive of the task, e.g. `nic/bug/loaderViewLag` or `nic/feature/uploadToGoogleDrive`
+- Only add files to your commit if you know you were working on them. **DO NOT ADD FILES YOU DID NOT WORK ON.**